sanketfirodiya/ios-marketing-resources/README.md

-# Awesome list of iOS app branding/marketing tools
+# Branding and marketing tools for iOS apps
-A curated list of awesome tools such as screenshot builders, icon generators, gif generators, landing page website builders, for branding and marketing your awesome iOS apps!
+A curated list of awesome tools such as screenshot builders, icon generators, gif generators and landing page builders, that help with branding and marketing your awesome iOS apps!

 Feel free to contribute - [pull requests](https://github.com/sanketfirodiya/ios-marketing-resources/pulls)